pwalczyszyn/jqmNavigator/README.md

 $.mobile.jqmNavigator.popToFirst();
 ```

-Replacing view on top of the stuck:
+Replacing view on top of the stack:

 ```js
 $.mobile.jqmNavigator.replaceView(new MyView2());